AnalyticsAutomationAi PersonalizationPayments

 SAP's Autonomous Enterprise launch came with a €100 million partner fund and partnerships spanning Anthropic, AWS, Google Cloud, Microsoft, NVIDIA, and Palantir.
 Platform plays succeed when the ecosystem commits.
 NVIDIA's own survey of retail and CPG professionals found 89% already adopting or piloting AI, 97% planning to increase spending.
 Vendor figures, so discount accordingly; but consistent with the mood you'd encounter talking to anyone in enterprise commerce technology right now.

 What has changed at Sapphire is that enterprise AI agents now have somewhere to live in the platform most large commerce operations already run on.
 The governance question has an engineering answer.
-And the things people have been theorising about for two years are now buildable things, not future-state slides.
-Procurement that actually closes the loop without a human chasing every purchase order.
-Supply chains that sense disruption and act before a planner even opens their laptop.
+And the things people have been theorising about for two years are now buildable things, not future-state slides — procurement that actually closes the loop without a buyer chasing the same supplier three times before lunch, supply chains that move on a tariff change overnight rather than waiting for someone in planning to open their laptop Monday morning.

 Stay Connected